 6.1 Ideal Occasions for Serving

-Chocolate cake with strawberries is a versatile dessert perfect for various occasions:
+Chocolate cake with strawberries fits many occasions:

 6.2 Beverage Pairings